 Reduce network congestion

 We can reduce network congestion through strategic planning of subnets and also can reduce the network’s load and manage traffic efficiently.

 Boost network security

-Subnetting a large network into multiple networks, we have the ability to isolate the compromised network.
+Subnetting a large network into multiple networks, we have the ability to isolate the.
 With the ability to isolate the compromised networks we can easily prevent further damage to the network and can resolve the problem easily.